How to Set Up Your First KPI Report (The Complete Guide)

 When creating a KPI dashboard, place similar metrics close to each other, creating a natural flow of information.
 This way, you’ll find all relevant data quickly.

 There’s no need to limit yourself to only one KPI report.
-Instead, create multiple real-time dashboard to evaluate the performance of various business processes.
+Instead, create multiple real-time dashboards to evaluate the performance of various business processes.
 Start with executive dashboard and move on to create dashboards for monitoring financial and sales performance and internal processes.

 As you can see, discovering the right KPI metrics isn’t a rocket science.
 You simply need to be aware of your desired business goals and have relevant data ready to be visualized.
 Remember: the best KPIs are measurable, informative and actionable.
 Create KPI dashboards for actual people, making them visually attractive and easy to understand.